amreus/c-heap-viz/README.md

 ## Purpose

-- I'm curious and enjoy learning and figuring things out.
+- Recreation.
+I'm just curious and enjoy learning and figuring things out.
-- I use any number of computers running either Winows 10 or Debian, and like to use the same source files no matter which I happen to be using that moment.

-The Windows port worked pretty much out of the box.
-The same code segfaulted on Linux.
-I found when I removed `fprintf` it worked fine.
-I ended  up using the `write(2)` system call for the output, which somewhat surprisingly to me worked on both platforms.
+The code worked pretty much out of the box on Windows.
+The code segfaulted when compiled on Linux.
+I found when I removed `fprintf` it worked.
+So I ended  up using the `write(2)` system call for the output, which somewhat surprisingly to me worked on both platforms.

-Note: the format of my `allocs.log` file is different from Jacob's original.
+Note: the format of my `allocs.log` file is slightly different from Jacob's original.
 I output the memory address first in order to use command line sorting tools for quick inspection of the data.
 So you can use `wc` to count lines - proper alloc/free pairs should result in an even number of lines.
-If you see 2 consecutive lines with M(alloc), then you can see immediately a `free` was missed.
+If the sorted lines have consecutive Mallocs, then you can see immediately a `free` was missed.

 ## Setup